chris1111/My-Simple-OC-Themes/README.md

 - Update 16 Feb 2021 add Background Collections for OC 0.6.6 and Higher

-### All themes available here ➤ [Themes With Background](https://github.com/chris1111/My-Simple-OC-Themes/tree/master/Resources-0.6.6)
+### All themes available here ➤ [Themes With Background 1080p](https://github.com/chris1111/My-Simple-OC-Themes/tree/master/Resources-0.6.6)

 ### Modern and Default themes OC 0.6.6 and Higher available in the HTML page ➤ [Slide Show](https://com-chris1111.github.io/OC-0.6.6-Themes.html)
 - Mousse over the images then scrool and clic to the theme of your choice for downloading the Resource.